KING-TV: Gannett/Tegna, move to SoDo

 On June 13, 2013, the Gannett Company announced that it would acquire Belo.
 The sale was completed on December 23.
 On June 29, 2015, Gannett's newspaper business was spun out, with KING-TV and Gannett's former TV properties renamed Tegna.

 In April 2014, KING-TV announced plans to sell its South Lake Union headquarters and re-locate, taking advantage of a booming real estate market in the South Union Lake area.
 In September 2014, it was reported that the station was planning to lease multiple floors at the Home Plate Center, a complex in the SoDo area of Seattle, and located across the street from T-Mobile Park (formerly Safeco Field).
 In March 2015, Gannett confirmed that KING, KONG, and NWCN would move to the lower three floors of the Home Plate Center, and announced plans for KING-TV to utilize the lower floor for the market's first street-side studio.
 The former facilities were sold to Kilroy Realty for nearly $50 million, and were demolished during the summer of 2016, and would be replaced by mixed-use developments.

 The choice of a smaller location was in response to concerns that the large size of its previous facility inhibited collaboration.
 The ground floor contains two studios: a street-side studio for KING-TV's news programming, and the other for local productions such as New Day Northwest.
 The newsroom is located on the second floor, and contained NWCN's main set.
 The new facility was equipped with new Grass Valley master control, graphics, and playout hardware, and Sony automation equipment.
 After broadcasting its final newscast from the North Dexter Avenue studio on February 12, 2016, KING quietly transitioned its master control to Home Plate Center during that night's broadcast of Late Night with Seth Meyers, and began broadcasting newscasts from the new facility the following morning.

 On January 6, 2017, NWCN was shut down due to declining viewership, the free online streaming of KING and KONG's newscasts, and the reluctance of local cable systems to pay more for the channel to keep it operating.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed in March 2026.

 Programming

 KING-TV relies less on syndicated programming and more on the station's newscasts and local programming.
-As of December 2023, KING-TV broadcasts only two syndicated programs during its weekday schedule, Extra and Inside Edition.
+As of April 2026, KING-TV broadcasts only three syndicated programs during its weekday schedule—Extra, Inside Edition, and Access Hollywood.
 Despite this, KING-TV was airing 3 1/2 hours of syndicated programming prior to September 2013.

 On New Year's Eve, KING-TV broadcasts coverage of the fireworks show on the Space Needle.